mysurvive/pf2e-thaum-vuln/README.md

 3. The player must target exactly one enemy on the screen, then run the macro.
 4. The macro will roll the Esoteric Lore check and compare it to the target's level DC.
 It will determine the degree of success and automate the effects.

 Critical Success: The player will receive a dialog window that provides all weaknesses, resistances, and immunities, if there are any.
 They will be able to choose whether they want to exploit a personal antithesis or a mortal weakness, providing them with values at a quick glance to show which is higher.
-Making a choice will apply an effect to them (Exploit Mortal Weakness TARGET NAME or Exploit Personal Antithesis TARGET NAME) and to the enemeny (Mortal Weakness Effect (SOURCE NAME) or Personal Antithesis Effect (SOURCE NAME)).
+Making a choice will apply an effect to them (Exploit Mortal Weakness or Exploit Personal Antithesis) and to the enemy (Mortal Weakness Effect (SOURCE NAME) or Personal Antithesis Effect (SOURCE NAME)).

 Success: The player will receive a dialog window that provides the highest weakness of the target, if there is one.
 Like on a critical success, it will provide values at a quick glance that will show which is higher and apply appropriate effects based on choice in the dialog.